Linuxfabrik/lfops/roles/nextcloud/README.md

 * Install MariaDB 10+ (**MariaDB 10.6 recommended** (20220930)).
 This can be done using the [linuxfabrik.lfops.mariadb_server](https://github.com/Linuxfabrik/lfops/tree/main/roles/mariadb_server) role.
 * Install PHP 7+ (**PHP 8.1 recommended** (20220930)).
 This can be done using the [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi) and [linuxfabrik.lfops.php](https://github.com/Linuxfabrik/lfops/tree/main/roles/php) role.
 * Install Redis (**Redis 7 recommended** (20220930)).
 This can be done using the [linuxfabrik.lfops.repo_redis](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_redis) and [linuxfabrik.lfops.redis](https://github.com/Linuxfabrik/lfops/tree/main/roles/redis) role.
-* Set the size of your `/tmp` partition to 50 GB+, if you want to allow 5x simultaenous uploads with files each 10 GB in size.
+* Set the size of your `/tmp` partition accordingly.
+For example: If you want to allow 5x simultaenous uploads with files each 10 GB in size, set it to 50 GB+.

 If you use the ["Setup Nextcloud" Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/setup_nextcloud.yml), this is automatically done for you.